-Score 5 The legislation explicitly states that the RIA process should integrate other impact assessment methodologies, especially those related to economic or environmental impact assessment.
-The Public Policy Unit, located in the General Secretariat of the government, is the central RIA coordination unit.
-While the former focuses on the implementation of the strategic administration reforms based on the RIA prescribed procedures, the Policy Unit's work encompasses more tangible day-to-day functions such as the improvement of ex-ante impact assessment, state capacity evaluation and intra-governmental epistemic exchange.
-Although the access to information legislation that stipulates that results should be posted for 30 days on ministerial websites is usually respected, the majority of RIA documents hardly involve stakeholders or transparent methodologies such as public hearings, survey, or debates.
-Moreover, in practice in many areas RIA exists mainly on paper, and has been primarily aimed at assessing potential legal conflicts arising from new proposals rather than focusing on their policy impact.
-However, in some areas (such as environmental policy) there has been greater progress towards policy-based RIA.
+Score 5 The controlling legislation explicitly states that the RIA process should integrate other impact-assessment methodologies, especially those related to economic- or environmental-impact assessment.
+The Public Policy Unit, located within the General Secretariat of the Government, is the central RIA coordination unit, and addresses functions such as the improvement of ex ante impact assessments, statecapacity evaluations and intra-governmental epistemic exchanges.
+Although the access-to-information legislation stipulating that results should be posted for 30 days on ministerial websites is usually respected, the majority of RIA processes involve stakeholders or transparent methodologies such as public hearings, surveys or debates to only a small degree.
+Moreover, in practice RIA exists in many areas mainly on paper, and has been primarily aimed at assessing potential legal conflicts arising from new proposals rather than focusing on their policy impact.
+However, in some areas (such as environmental policy), there has been greater progress toward true policy-based RIA.